firefly-iii/docs/docs/docs/references/faq/docker.md

 - [Firefly III Data Importer](https://dev.azure.com/Firefly-III/_git/ImportToolImage)
 - [Firefly III shared base image](https://dev.azure.com/Firefly-III/_git/BaseImage?path=/apache-8.3/Dockerfile)

+## Which Docker tags are available?

+The instructions always assume `fireflyiii/core:latest`.
+This is the latest stable release.
+Other tags are:

+* `fireflyiii/core:beta`.
+This tag contains beta releases.
+* `fireflyiii/core:alpha`.
+This tag contains alpha releases.
+* `fireflyiii/core:develop`.
+Always the latest develop image.
+Maybe unstable.

+## For which platforms the Firefly III Docker image built?

+All Docker tags are built for ARMv7, ARM64 and AMD64.
+ARMv6 is not included, so these images will *not* work on the Raspberry Pi Zero, Raspberry Pi 1 (A+B) or Raspberry Pi Compute Module.

+## It keeps giving me CSP errors

+Content Security Policy headers are a security feature, and usually fail when you did not set `TRUSTED_PROXIES=*`.

+## All links refer to `http` so forms and charts don't work

+This usually happens when you did not set `TRUSTED_PROXIES=*`.

+## Which other settings are available for the Docker image?

+There are many environment variables that you can set in Firefly III.
+Just check out the [default env file](https://raw.githubusercontent.com/firefly-iii/firefly-iii/main/.env.example) that lists them all.

 ## Can I run it under a reverse proxy from a subdirectory?

 Yes.
 For the standard Docker image, follow [these instructions on GitHub](https://github.com/firefly-iii/firefly-iii/discussions/4892)